seamplex/feenox/doc/tutorials/000-setup/README.md

 $
 ```

-If you get stuck or get an error, plase ask for help in the [Github discussion page](https://github.com/seamplex/feenox/discussions).
+If you get stuck or get an error, please ask for help in the [Github discussion page](https://github.com/seamplex/feenox/discussions).

 ## Compiling from source